LONDON HANDEL SOCIETY LTD

 Recent highlights have included conducting the LHO in Bach's St. John Passion and Magnificat at Tilford and Handel's La Resurrezione at Wigmore Hall, directing the London Mozart Players in Bach and Mendelssohn and appearing on Croatian Television with LHP, as well as appearances at the Newbury and Regensburg Festivals and a special collaboration between LHP and the Scottish fiddler, Alasdair Fraser, at the opening of the Spitalfields Winter Festival.

 Plans for the 13/14 season include an LHP Canadian tour and further appearances at the Wigmore Hall and the Goettingen Handel Festival, conducting Israel in Egypt with the LHO, performing and recording Vivaldi's Four Seasons with Luc Beausejour in Montreal and also working there with the McGill University Baroque Orchestra as well as performances of the Spohr Octet and an RDR quartet recording in January 2014.
 2014 will also see him marking Leclair's anniversary with a number of recitals and concerto appearances and in November LHP will be making their debut at Carnegie Hall.

 "Technically and musically, Butterfield is a marvel."
 Julie Anne Sadie, Gramophone Magazine, Leclair Book 2, Sept 2013

 SAMIR SAVANT Festival Director

-He chaired the Cultural Sector Network's annual national conference in 2014 and 2016 and is on the Board of the Institute of Fundraising's National Convention.
+He is an active member of the Institute of Fundraising's Cultural Sector Network's and chaired their national conference in 2014 and 2016.
 He is also a trustee of Shobana Jeyasingh Dance.